 The five-seat LR2 is a compact luxury SUV, like the Acura RDX and BMW X3.
 It provides a less expensive alternative to Land Rover's other pricier offerings.

-The LR2 shares its 230-horsepower inline-six-cylinder engine with several Volvo models.
+The LR2 is powered by a 230-horsepower inline-six-cylinder engine.
 Off-road ability gets a boost thanks to permanent four-wheel drive that can distribute nearly all engine power to the front or rear wheels.

 From the adjoined headlights to the squared-off rear, the LR2 looks like a shrunken Range Rover.
 With 8.3 inches of ground clearance and a 31-degree approach angle, the LR2 is more off-road-capable than the RDX and X3.
 Exterior features include:

 - Optional 19-inch wheels

 Last year, the LR2 gained a redesigned instrument cluster.
 Two rows of seats accommodate five occupants.
 Interior features include:

 - Standard leather upholstery

 - Standard power front seats